microsoft/ApplicationInsights-node.js/README.md

 appInsights.start();
 ```

-### Automatic web Instrumentation[Preview]
+### Automatic web Instrumentation

- Automatic web Instrumentation is currently in **Preview**.
   For node server with configuration `enableWebInstrumentation` set to `true` or environment variable `APPLICATIONINSIGHTS_WEB_INSTRUMENTATION_ENABLED = true`, web Instrumentation will be enabled on node server response when all of the following requirements are met:

 - Response has status code `200`.
 - Response method is `GET`.